skip to Main Content

 The survivorship period should consider the anticipated survival time of the beneficiaries and the overall time to administer the estate.

-Under section 10 of the Wills, Estates and Succession Act, in order to be eligible to receive an inheritance, the beneficiary must survive the deceased by five-days or longer.
-If a beneficiary named in a will dies within five-days of the will-writer’s death, they are deemed to have died before the will-writer for all estate purposes.
+Under section 10 of the Wills, Estates and Succession Act, in order to receive an inheritance, the beneficiary must survive the deceased by five-days or longer.
+If a beneficiary dies within five-days of the will-writer’s death, they are deemed to have died before the will-writer for all estate purposes.
 Will-writers cannot shorten the survivorship period; however, they are able to extend it.
-It’s common for will-writers to extend the survivorship period to 30-days.
-30-days after the testator’s death, it’s reasonable to expect that the beneficiary has received or is close to receiving their inheritance.
-Ideally, the survivorship period is the exact length of the administration process.
+It’s common for will writers to extend the survivorship period to 30 days.

 Benefits of a Survivorship Period

 While it’s clear what the survivorship period and five-day survival rule do, it’s not always clear what their purpose is.
-Well, in some cases, it can be difficult or even impossible to determine who dies first.
-In a fatal car crash for example, it’s impossible to know whether one passenger survived the other, maybe by 15 minutes or 30 seconds.
+In some cases, it can be difficult or even impossible to determine who dies first.
+In a fatal car crash for example, it’s impossible to know whether one passenger briefly survived the other.
 It’s unreasonable for the courts to guess and have one person receive an inheritance, while the other wouldn’t.
-The five-day survival rule is a general rule of thumb to avoid this problem from arising, regardless of whether it was specified in the will or not.
-Further, having a longer survivorship period can eliminate the scenario where a beneficiary is never in possession of an inheritance and it is immediately gifted according to their own will.
-To clarify this, let’s take a look at an example.

-If you’re unsure how long a survivorship period you should write and want to avoid any double inheritances, contact an experienced lawyer today.
-We can ensure that your estate is distributed exactly as you see fit, mitigating any potential risks arising from the five-day survival rule.
+If you’re unsure how long a survivorship period to include in your will, contact an experienced lawyer today.
+We can ensure that your estate is distributed according to your wishes.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.